donaldhu/xc-auto-monkey/README.md

   * Volume up and down
   * Multiple taps
   * Lock
-  * Background and foreground
 * Improved device support for not triggering control and notification centers
-* Time and event count passing test conditions